rezhaque35/cursor/wifi-database/wifi-positioning-service/wifi-positioning-implementation-context.md

 - Consider adjusting confidence calculation for multiple APs
 - Current implementation shows lower confidence (0.39) with more APs
 - Should generally increase with more APs unless signals are weak/inconsistent
+- ✓ Implemented in Trilateration Algorithm: Confidence now accounts for AP geometry using GDOP

 2. **Accuracy Metrics**
 - High density cluster shows relatively high accuracy (15m) but low confidence (0.45)
 - Consider aligning accuracy and confidence metrics more closely
-- Implement GDOP (Geometric Dilution of Precision) for better accuracy estimation
+- ✓ Implemented in Trilateration Algorithm: GDOP (Geometric Dilution of Precision) for better accuracy estimation
+- GDOP factors are used to scale accuracy based on AP geometric distribution quality

 3. **Algorithm Selection**
 - Add weighted combination of multiple methods for overlapping scenarios